-The receiver in a Doppler radar measures returns in the form of voltages which represent complex numbers, I (real) and Q (imaginary), with Q lagging I by 90 degrees (a quarter wavelength).
-The raw I/Q pairs are considered to be in the 'time domain', since they represent returns from a series of pulses in time.
+The receiver in a Doppler radar measures returns in the form of voltages which represent complex numbers, I (real) and Q (imaginary), with Q lagging I by 90 degrees (a quarter

-The time-domain I/Q data may be transformed into the 'spectral domain' or 'frequency domain' via the application of a 1-dimensional complex Fourier transform which yields the frequency or velocity spectrum.
+The time-domain I/Q data may be transformed into the 'spectral domain' or 'frequency domain' via the application of a 1-Dimensional complex Fourier transform which yields the frequency or velocity spectrum.
 This transformation is a technique for analyzing the movement of the scatterers relative to the radar.

 Figure 1 shows an example of a 64-point spectrum containing power from both clutter and weather.
-(This simulated spectrum is reconstructed from clutter and weather components).
+(This simulated spectrum is re-constructed from clutter and weather components).
 The red line shows the weather spectrum, the green line shows the clutter spectrum and the blue line shows the combined spectrum.
 The radial velocity is plotted on the X axis and the power at each sample point is plotted on the Y axis using a log scale.
 The zero-velocity point is plotted at the center of the X axis, with motion away from the radar plotted on the right side and motion towards the radar on the left side.